-- the impairment of our business reputation; - the withdrawal of clinical study participants; - costs due to related litigation; - the distraction of management's attention from our primary business; - substantial monetary awards to patients or other claimants; - · the inability to commercialize our product candidates; and - decreased demand for our product candidates, if approved for commercial sale.
+- the impairment of our business reputation; - the withdrawal of clinical study participants; - · costs due to related litigation; - · the distraction of management's attention from our primary business; - · substantial monetary awards to patients or other claimants; - the inability to commercialize our product candidates; and - · decreased demand for our product candidates, if approved for commercial sale.

 We carry master product liability insurance of \$5.0 million per occurrence and \$5.0 million in the aggregate in the United States.
-For Canada, we carry product liability insurance of CAD \$10.0 million in the aggregate.
-For Australia, we carry product liability insurance of AUD \$20.0 million in the aggregate.
+For studies conducted in Australia and Canada, we maintain local admitted policies with varying limits.
 We believe our product liability insurance coverage is sufficient in light of our current clinical programs; however, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses due to liability.
 If and when we obtain marketing approval for product candidates, we intend to expand our insurance coverage to include the sale of commercial products; however, we may be unable to obtain product liability insurance on commercially reasonable terms or in adequate amounts.
 On occasion, large judgments have been awarded in class action lawsuits based on drugs or medical treatments that had unanticipated adverse effects.
 A successful product liability claim or series of claims brought against us could cause our stock price to decline and, if judgments exceed our insurance coverage, could adversely affect our results of operations and business.